microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.QuantizeLinear"></a><a name="com.microsoft.quantizelinear">**com.microsoft.QuantizeLinear**</a>

   The linear quantization operator.
-It consumes a full precision data, a scale, a zero point and computes the quantized data.
+It consumes a full precision data, a scale, a zero point to compute the low precision / quantized tensor.
-  The quantization formula is y = (x / y_scale) + y_zero_point.
-For (x / y_scale), it computes the nearest integer value to arg (in floating-point format), rounding halfway cases away from zero.
+  The quantization formula is y = saturate ((x / y_scale) + y_zero_point).For saturation, it saturates to [0, 255] if it's uint8, or [-128, 127] if it's int8.
+  For (x / y_scale), it's rounding to nearest ties to even.
+Refer to https://en.wikipedia.org/wiki/Rounding for details.
   Scale and zero point must have same shape.
 They must be either scalar (per tensor) or 1-D tensor (per 'axis').

 #### Version